 Gather your lids.
 Small lids from yogurt containers, up to large coffee cans will work.
 Carefully cut out the inside circle – leaving about 1/2 inch lip all the way around.
-You can use a scissors (poke a hold in the center, and then cut around), or an X-Acto-knife (like this one from Amazon).
+You can use scissors (poke a hold in the center and then cut around), or an X-Acto-knife (like this one from Amazon).

-Now that you have your rings – Using a simple single crochet, crochet around them.
+Take your prepared rings and – Using simple single crochet, crochet all around them.
 For more details on exactly how to crochet around the rings – check out THIS TUTORIAL.

-Cindy packs her crocheted toss rings in a little homemade drawstring tote (using upcycled fabric of course).
+Cindy packs her rings in a little homemade drawstring tote (using her scrap fabric of course).
 You could also simply use a ziplock baggie perhaps with a nice homemade label.
 This will make them more of a real gift.

-Cindy packs her rings into Operation Christmas Child shoebox gifts, but they would be fun donations to many different local causes as well.
+Cindy packs her rings into Operation Christmas Child shoebox gifts, but they would be a wonderful item to donate to many different local causes as well.

 For an inexpensive set of crochet hooks, check these out at Amazon.

 Amazon let me put all my favorite craft project items they sell together in one spot – check them out HERE.